foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

     CLOUDMQTT_HOST=XXX CLOUDMQTT_PORT=XXX CLOUDMQTT_USER=XXX CLOUDMQTT_PASSWD=XXX \
         GW_HOSTNAME=GATEWAY_IP_ADDRESS ./iot-gateway.sh

-  The script assumes its executing from the same machine the hawkBit server is running on.
+  The script assumes it's executing from the same machine the hawkBit server is running on.
 If this isn't the case, you must additionally set the variable ``GITCI`` to the IP address of your workstation running the hawkBit container.